Gerome Sapp

-Gerome Sapp (born February 8, 1981) is a former American football safety.
-He was originally drafted by the Baltimore Ravens in the sixth round of the 2003 NFL Draft.
-He played college football at Notre Dame.
+Gerome Daren Sapp (born February 8, 1981) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the Baltimore Ravens in the sixth round of the 2003 NFL draft.
+He played college football for the Notre Dame Fighting Irish.

-High school career
+Early life

 Sapp attended Lamar High School where he was an All-American and was in the USA Today for the 100 top football players in his class.
 He participated in the Texas vs. California High School Football All-Star game.

 College career

 Sapp attended the University of Notre Dame, and finished his college football career with 155 tackles, 3 fumble recoveries and 5 INTs, adding 9 passes defended and 1 forced fumble.

 Professional career

-Sapp was drafted in the 2003 NFL Draft by the Baltimore Ravens and would later play for the Indianapolis Colts before going back to Baltimore.
-Through his career, Sapp had 106 tackles.
+Sapp was selected in the 2003 NFL draft by the Baltimore Ravens and would later play for the Indianapolis Colts before going back to Baltimore.
+Through his career, Sapp had 111 tackles.